stormpath/stormpath-documentation/source/accnt_mgmt.rst

 Cloud Directories
 ^^^^^^^^^^^^^^^^^
-These are the standard, default Directory resource.
+This is the standard, default Directory resource.

 .. _make-cloud-dir: